FrostyX/infra-docs/planetsubgroup.rst

 9. check everything in

-10. run puppet on planet and check if it works
+10. run ansible on planet and check if it works

 Use
 ===